NSombekke/Logic-LLM/improved_blogpost.md

 ## <a name="ltl">Extension: Linear Temporal Logic</a>
-Second, we extend the Logic-LM by introducing Linear-time Temporal Logic (LTL), which enhances standard propositional logic to express properties that hold over time-based trajectories.
+In addition to standard propositional logic, we extend the Logic-LLM by introducing Linear-time Temporal Logic (LTL), which enables the expression of properties that hold over time-based trajectories.
 This extension is particularly useful in robotics and automated planning, where paths must comply with temporal constraints.

 The integration of Linear Temporal Logic (LTL) in Logic-LM involves several components, as illustrated in Figure 2.
 The input problem consists of a context, a question, and three multiple-choice options.
 The context sets the environment for answering the question.
 The problem formulator translates the question and options into logic formulas suitable for the solver.
 Specifically, the question is first converted into an easier canonical LTL representation, and then into the raw LTL formula.
 The options are translated into runs.
 The symbolic reasoner then evaluates each run to determine if it satisfies the LTL formula using a Büchi automaton.
 These results are passed to the result interpreter, which generates the answer.
 We will test and evaluate this extension based on a drone planning scenario (TODO bron dataset).
 Additionally, we perform an experiment evaluating the performance of three LLMs in converting natural language to LTL and runs.
 Further details are provided in the following sections.